I discovered America alive and well over a bowl of chili the other day.

 The door abruptly swings open.
 A man loudly asks everyone in the room where the nearest Mexican restaurant is located.
 Patrons offer directions and he is off back into the cold.

 Americana is an interesting concept.
 Honest, authentic, and you can touch it like you shake a man’s hand.
 Rusted pickup trucks, catching the whiff of a hot dog on the grill, and two people laughing for the sake of laughing.
 Real.
 No filter.
 You know it when you see it, hear it, feel it.

 The chili is great.
 My body sends a thank you card up from my toes – the warmth apparently working its way through my system.

 The door burst open again.
-The return visitor loudly says that is not the right Mexican restaurant.
+The returning visitor loudly says that is not the right Mexican restaurant.
 He describes the booths.
 Someone gives him directions to another up the street.
 He turns and exits.
 The place returns to normal as if loud strangers bursting through the door and abruptly asking for directions is normal in the first place.

-The chili disappears quickly, my body hungry for not only the food, but for the peek at Americana.
+The chili disappears quickly, my body hungry for not only the food but for the peek at Americana.
 Have faith, America still exists.